ajjget/startup/notes.md

   - starts when the computer is rebooted
   - PM2 is an example of a daemon
-  - able to fork other processes
+  - able to fork other processes chat's description of daemon:
+A Linux daemon is a background process that runs independently of user interaction, typically initiated at system startup.
+These programs perform various tasks and services essential for the operating system's functionality and for applications running on the system.
+Daemons operate silently, without a user interface, continuously performing their designated functions throughout the uptime of the system.

 ## GitHub assignment
 GitHub is a tool for storing code.